 Pierce and Becky Miller Ever Auburn Endowed Scholarship

-Dan Moultrie Endowed Scholarship
+Dan Moultrie Wildlife Scholarship

 Dan Moultrie, a Birmingham native, graduated from Auburn University in 1979 with a degree in business administration.
 Dan has deep roots within the hunting and wildlife industry as the founder of Moultrie feeders and game cameras, the number one selling brand of game feeders and cameras in the United States.
-Dan serves on various boards and committees throughout Alabama and the nation, including the State of Alabama Conservation and Natural Resources Foundation and most notably the State of Alabama Department of Conservation Advisory Board, where he has served as chairman since 2003.
+Dan serves on various boards and committees throughout Alabama and the nation, including the State of Alabama Conservation and Natural Resources Foundation and, most notably, the State of Alabama Department of Conservation Advisory Board, where he has served as chairman since 2003.

 Natural Resources Annual Scholarship

-The Natural Resources Management major was established in the SFWS in 2012.
+The Natural Resources Management major was established in the CFWE in 2012.
 This major allows students to specialize in a wide range of topics spanning ecological, social and physical aspects of wildland ecosystems.
 Because students gain broad natural resources knowledge, they are able to create sustainable solutions at local, national and global scales.
 This scholarship was established by Richard Hall ’95 in 2015 to reward an outstanding student who has chosen to pursue their major in this field.

 Nichols Family Endowed Scholarship in Forestry